 - Work Hours: 8:00am to 5:00pm, Monday thru Friday

 - Starting Location: Santa Clarita (Closest to I-5)

 - Contact the CSUN Transportation Coordinator for more information.

 Public Transit Subsidy Program

 The campus is served by the AVTA Express bus, the Metro bus, and the Metrolink train system.

-CSUN employees who opt to use the bus, rail, or train to campus may be eligible for a discount of 60% off the cost of the monthly transit pass.
-The total monthly discount may not exceed $100.
+CSUN employees who opt to use the bus, rail, or train to campus may be eligible for a discount of up to 60% off the cost of the monthly transit pass.
+The total monthly discount will not exceed $100.

 Eligible employees must first register to participate in this program.
 The deadline to submit a new registration for the upcoming selling period is the 15th of the month.
 For example: March 15 is the registration deadline to buy a discounted April pass.

 Metro bus and AVTA Express bus users need a TAP card to ride the bus.
 After an employee enrolls in the Public Transit Subsidy Program, additional instructions are provided so that the employee's TAP card can be loaded with the appropriate bus fare.
 Enrolled employees who need only the basic bus fare are instructed to come to the Parking Office to pre-order their TAP cards for the following month.
 The "selling period" runs from the 15th to the 21st of the month.
 TAP cards ordered through the Parking Office by the 15th are available for use starting the 1st of the following month.
 (Example: TAP cards ordered by August 15th are available to use starting September 1st.)